devnilobrasil/portfolio-app/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any changes.

 ## Download
-You can download the latest APK from the following release:
+You can download the latest APK from the following link:
 [Download Here](https://github.com/devnilobrasil/portfolio-app/releases/download/1.0.0/application-8d1a571b-0f9e-4297-bf4d-4a118efb0834.apk)

 ## License